aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/tutorial/setup.md

 If you encounter any issues throughout the tutorial, please consider

  * consulting the extensive [AiiDA documentation](https://aiida-core.readthedocs.io/en/stable/)
+ * asking in the [Slack channel of the tutorial](http://bit.ly/molsim2019-slack) of the tutorial
  * opening a new issue on the [tutorial issue tracker](https://github.com/aiidateam/aiida-tutorials/issues)
  * asking your neighbor
  * asking a tutor